krb5/krb5/doc/rst_source/krb_admins/realm_config.rst

 Mapping hostnames onto Kerberos realms
 --------------------------------------

-Mapping hostnames onto Kerberos realms is done in one of two ways.
+Mapping hostnames onto Kerberos realms is done in one of three ways.

 The first mechanism works through a set of rules in the :ref:`domain_realm` section of :ref:`krb5.conf(5)`.
 You can specify